-It is important that law practices comply with the Uniform Law's obligations about costs disclosure, costs agreements and billing and are aware of changes to costs disclosure obligations introduced by the Uniform Law.
+It is important that law practices comply with the Uniform Law's obligations about costs disclosure, costs agreements and billing.
+Practitioners should be aware of changes to costs disclosure obligations introduced by the Uniform Law.
 Find out more about the main requirements that apply.

-Legal costs and cost disclosure obligations [PDF, 226KB]
+Legal costs and costs disclosure obligations [PDF, 226KB]

 Billing provisions [PDF, 217KB]

 Costs assessment arrangements [PDF, 232KB]

 The NSW Bar Association, Law Institute of Victoria and Law Society of NSW have published costs agreement and other precedents.